seanmpuckett/sai/docs/Keywords.md

 	.. task
 	  orphan

 Compiles to `@=this` which in effect detaches a function defined within an object-owned function from that object.

 It causes the @ scoping prefix within the function to refer to the context of the function call instead of the context of the function definition.

-\<\>
+You probably want to use this in combination with some **local** variable definitions.

 ### OR _operator_